 Take note that sleeping pads with a higher R-value rating usually comes with a higher price.
 But still, it’s worth the price if you can get that much warmth.

 Inflating sleeping pads will differ on each pad.
-With the help of new technology, you’ll be able to find self-inflating sleeping pads in the market that come with air and cell foams that will enable it to inflate on its own.
+With the help of new technology, you’ll be able to find self-inflating sleeping pads in the market that come with air and cell foams that will enable them to inflate on their own.

 You can also find some manual sleeping pads that you can blow manually or come with a hand-held pump.
 These types of sleeping pads are usually the lightest pads and come with good cushioning.